unclecaptain5426/legacy-windows-chrome-compat/readme.md

 4) Why chrome requires winhttp.dll?
 Note: winhttp.dll must be inserted to system32 or the chrome folder for Windows versions before Windows 2000 SP3 and Windows XP SP1 in order for Chrome to work. winhttp.dll must be from at least Windows Server 2003 RTM/Windows XP SP2/Windows 2000 SP4 UR1.
+Applies to all versions of Chrome.

 5) Why wrappers needed on Chrome versions after 0.2.149.30 for Windows 2000?
 Because of the hardcoded SystemFunction036/RtlGenRandom functions on ADVAPI32.DLL, and if attempted to load Chrome 0.3 without wrappers on Windows 2000, the program will crash with "Whoa!
 Google Chrome has crashed.
 Restart now?"

-6) Why Chrome 51+ is hard-blocked for NT 5.x entirely without excessive patching?
+6) Why Chrome 50-51+ broken for NT 5.x?
+ 6.1) For Chromium 50.0.2661.0 (r378030) through Chromium 51.0.26xx, added InitOnce functions which makes it partially broken for Windows NT 5.x if you manage getting it to launch by changing the function from "InitOnceExecuteOnce" to "InterlockedChange" on chrome.dll and chrome_child.dll.
+ 6.2) For Chrome 51 and up, Windows NT 5.x is hardly-blocked without excessive patching, because of major rewrites, and will unofficially work on Vista build 5360 or newer.

 # BUGS
 Google Chrome 6 - 32 is not known to work on Windows 2000 Beta 3 Build 1964 - Windows Whistler Beta 1 Build 2296, due to an hardcoded SystemFunction036 on ADVAPI32.DLL.